 Assisting with staging.

 Limited-service agents are often less expensive but don’t offer one or more of these services (or charge an extra fee for them).
 However, these services can be vital not just for a good experience but also for getting the best price for your home.
-As such, sellers should generally avoid companies providing fewer services or little in-person support—the potential pitfalls are almost never worth the up-front savings.
+As such, sellers should generally avoid companies providing fewer services or little in-person support—the potential pitfalls are rarely worth the up-front savings.

 3. Consider agent reviews